Petulia: Reception

-Critical reviews were initially mixed on the film.
+The Monthly Film Bulletin wrote: "Richard Lester's choice of San Francisco – possibly both the most picturesque and gimmick-ridden of American cities – as the setting for his "sad love story" is not simply a baroque piece of window dressing.
+His film is principally about people's inability to make contact with one another – whether attempting to do so from love, loneliness, hatred or compassion – and the touristic attractions of the swinging city, far from being merely decorative, are indications of the reasons for this failure ...
+The principal virtue of Petulia (Lester's first attempt at a serious, psychological drama) lies in the extent to which it 'convincingly portrays the impossibility of romantic ties in a glittering, swinging world. ...Petulia's dizzying jigsaw puzzle structure combines with Nicolas Roeg's attractive photography to create its: own bright universe, leaving one with the suspicion that the destruction of love and romance is due less to contemporary social pressures than to the fashion for fragmentary narrative techniques."

 Giving the film four stars, Roger Ebert wrote in his Chicago Sun-Times review of 1 July 1968: "Richard Lester's Petulia made me desperately unhappy, and yet I am unable to find a single thing wrong with it."
 In The New York Times, Renata Adler called it "a strange, lovely, nervous little film."
 On the other side of the ledger, in her 1969 essay "Trash, Art, and the Movies," Pauline Kael wrote that "I have rarely seen a more disagreeable, a more dislikable (or a bloodier) movie than Petulia."
-Critic John Simon went even further, calling the film "a soulless, arbitrary, attitudinizing piece of claptrap."
+Critic John Simon called the film "a soulless, arbitrary, attitudinizing piece of claptrap."

-In time, however, Petulia developed a passionate cult following, and many critics and writers came to see it as a key film of its era.
+In time, however, Petulia developed a cult following, and many critics and writers came to see it as a key film of its era.
 Danny Peary devoted a chapter to the film in his 1981 book Cult Movies, describing it as "one of the best American films of the last fifteen years.
 Petulia is a brilliant film, inspiringly cast and beautifully acted, so rich in character and visual and aural detail that it takes several viewings to absorb it all.
 Lester makes the viewer work to grasp the meaning of his film."
 In How to Read a Film, James Monaco called Petulia "as prescient as it was sharply ironic – one of the two or three best American films of the period."
 Joel Siegel asserted that "Petulia is, without question, my favorite American movie, perhaps my favorite of all movies.
 I’ve seen it at least twice a year since it was released and each viewing has yielded fresh insights and pleasures."